 |Third Street Promenade This pedestrian-only shopping street is the place to wander, shop, and eat.
 There are dozens of street performers here, many of them aiming to please kids.
 You'll hear a different style of music on every block, as well as jugglers, dancers|

 |Museum of Flying Zoom over to the Museum of Flying at the Santa Monica Municipal Airport.
 It has vintage Douglas and World War II era aircraft, (including the Douglas World Cruiseter: first plane to fly around the world) as well as tons of aviation artifacts and photography.
 In the AirVenture part of the Museum you'll find interactive exhibits and a flight simulator.
 The museum is closed Mondays and Tuesdays.|

-for Kids has so many fun things to do with kids in Santa Monica, but you'll
+for Kids has lots offun things to do with kids in Santa Monica, but you'll

 need a fun place to stay.

 Here's our own Travel for Kids hand-picked list of family hotels in Santa Monica, all styles and price ranges, in neighborhoods that are comfortable for families, and near to places you'll want to explore: